moshabbir-dotcom/Portfolio-assessment-1/README.md

 # CREDITS-
 Code for the form was resused from my challenge 2 submission at the end of the running walkthrough.
 This was then adjusted and added to in order to make it relevant for what the CONTACT page was trying to achieve.
+Credit is also given to my mentor Can Sucullu who provided me with the code to place the map on the contact page and showed me where I was going wrong in the process.
+Thanks also to Bim Williams who introduced me to the benefits of using flex as a CSS element and sent me some extra curricular reading material to understand CSS far better.

 # CONTENT & MEDIA-
 All photos and videos are copyright of Muscle Genie and used with permission of owner.
+The muscle genie logo(s) are trademarked.

 # OPPORTUNITIES-
-As more specialist health & fitness services begin to be offered the contact form can be updated with the options that are looking to be offered in the future such as fire cupping/ Hijama and other complimentary therapys.
+As more specialist health & fitness services begin to be offered the contact form can be updated with the options that are looking to be offered in the future such as fire cupping/ Hijama and other complimentary therapies.

 When the complimentary therapies are launched, a online diary booking facility could be implemented.

-Website storage would be reduced by using an iframe URL as opposed to the locally stored video file.
+Website storage would be reduced by using an iframe URL linked to youtube as opposed to the locally stored video file.
+The reason for this is that this website will not be the offical website for muscle genie which is still under development and links to ther official address have been added to the project for when the business is officially launched so uploading to youtube would not have been suitable in this instance.

 Not all images were able to be compressed due to free compression software not supporting file sizes greater than 5mb.
-Before deployment as a functioning site this would be addressed.
+Before deployment as a functioning site this would be addressed and file sizes compressed even further.